gggaiii/Cost-Tracker/README.md

 ![image](https://github.com/user-attachments/assets/e874294a-d237-456b-9b87-09093320f63f)

+## How to use

 [source code](https://github.com/gggaiii/CostLog/blob/main/CostTracker.py)
+1) download the source code or clone the repository to local
+2) **change the path** of database to your own's

- run "python -m PyInstaller --onefile --windowed CostTracker.py" to build it into a .exe
+3) run "python -m PyInstaller --onefile --windowed CostTracker.py" to build it into a .exe
+4) run CostTracker.exe in 'dist' folder